joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/jsmzlmn.png)

-* **Click on "Inbound Rules".
-We are looking for the rule that says "Core Networking Diagnostics-ICMP Echo Request (ICMPv4-in)".
-We want to enable both the private and domain firewall rule for echo requests.
-This will allow this machine to recieve ping requests from other machines that are on a private or domain network.**
+* **Click on "Inbound Rules."
+Look for the rule that says "Core Networking Diagnostics-ICMP Echo Request (ICMPv4-in)."
+Enable both the private and domain firewall rules for echo requests.
+This will allow this machine to receive ping requests from other machines on a private or domain network**

 ![Alt Text](https://i.imgur.com/fwOitmK.png)

-* **Double click on the rule and check the box to "enable" and then hit "apply" and "ok".
-Do this for both the rules that I showed you.**
+* **Double-click on the rule, check the box to "enable," and then click "Apply" and "OK."
+Repeat this process for both rules that I showed you.**

 ![Alt Text](https://i.imgur.com/adwdL97.png)